rasmus0201/discounter/README.md

 ### Installation

 Use composer to install the Discounter: `composer install`.
-You can now use the discounter where you want, just use the following use statement:
+You can now use the discounter where you want.

 ### Usage